Browsing the archives for the Travel category.

 Our full crew will be working for two more weeks while we’re gone and after that we might just have ourselves a house.
 We’ll return in April to touch up paint, put some plants in the ground, put our feet up.
 Take a look around.
 Start to "see" the place.

 I talk a lot with Stefanie about us being “plan junkies”.
-Since we’ve made the big break with our past lives (the previously mentioned “great leap into the unknown”) we have seemingly been in continual plan mode.
+Since we’ve made the big break with our past lives to work as artists (what we called “The great leap into the unknown”) we have seemingly been in continual plan mode.
 And one wild plan begets another.
-In the context of our current lives as international gypsies our recent plan seemed perfectly reasonable; drive up from San Miguel de Allende, Mexico to complete a small circuit of art fairs in south-central and midwest states of the U.S., spend a few days in between settling details on our other house being built in Paducah, Kentucky, and then head back to Mexico.
+In the context of our current lives as international gypsies our recent plan seemed perfectly reasonable; drive up from our home in San Miguel de Allende, Mexico to complete a small looping circuit of art fairs in south-central and midwest states of the U.S., spend a few days in between settling details on our other house being built in Paducah, Kentucky, and then head back to Mexico.
 All done in roughly four weeks.
-One late detail that we tacked on was leaving the car in Longview, Texas to ride Amtrak up to Chicago before starting the art fair circuit.
-We needed to pick up some choice pieces of artwork from a gallery there as well as some we had left with our sister Kathy.

 There were some further antics ahead as we approached Longview.
 Mileage signs toyed with our emotions by tacking on an additional 3 or 4 miles here and there.
 A seriously screwed-up Mapquest printout had us driving down a small weed-choked road near the edge of town as the clock ticked mercilessly down to 5 pm (their posted closing time on the web).
 Stefanie is trying to get me turned around and headed back towards town while I’m insisting that “Mapquest says it’s right here!!” and she’s saying, “Does it really look like a car dealer might be around HERE somewhere???”